 This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
 It is not a learning contract.
 The details of the description are subject to change before the course begins.
 The course syllabus will be available to the class at the beginning of the course.

 Course Identification

-Carrie Namban

 Course Number: WYP1610HS

-Course Format: Hybrid - in class and remote students
+Course Format: In person with remote option

 Course Name: The Church, The Faith, and Our World

-Campus: St. George

-Class Time: Winter Term - Tuesday 10am - 1 pm.
+Campus: St. George Class Time: Winter Term

-·

 Instructor Information